Asian Slaw

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-You know that delicious slaw salad made from Oriental Ramen Noodles?
-Well, unfortunately, that recipe is usually full of processed ingredients and MSG.
+Remember that old-school slaw salad made with pre-packaged Soy Sauce Ramen Noodles?
+Well, unfortunately, that original recipe is full of processed ingredients and MSG.
+This is what is listed on that package:

 The ingredients in Asian Slaw are quite simple and require very little prep.
 Here’s what you’ll need: